-BSPH Program Director
+BSPH Program Director and Assistant Professor

 Dr. Joey Lightner is an Assistant Professor and Program Director of the Bachelor of Science in Public Health at the University of Missouri, Kansas City.
 He earned his Bachelor of Science in Biology, Master of Public Health with an emphasis in physical activity, and PhD in Kinesiology from Kansas State University in Manhattan, Kansas.
 Dr. Lightner presents locally and nationally on topics related to public health and physical activity.
 Dr. Lightner’s research is focused on increasing physical activity for large populations.
 His current projects attempt to understand how to improve social relationships that may lead to improvements in physical activity behavior.
 In the past, Dr. Lightner has conducted studies on community capacity building, active transportation, LGBT health, health inequity, and several other areas.
 Dr. Lightner enjoys improv, Sporting KC matches, hiking, kayaking, SUP boarding, skydiving, and, of course, anything that has to do with physical activity.